GitauHarrison/notes/web_development/personal_blog/7_dates_and_time.md

-The completed project used in this article can be referenced [here](https://github.com/GitauHarrison/personal-blog-tutorial-project/commit/0f32d10287e51e85ad519c1a4cff8b84dd0b6cda).
+The completed project used in this article can be referenced [here](https://github.com/GitauHarrison/personal-blog-tutorial-project/commit/6e45f97e64050331d70c1fe1b489981497e1297b).

-Our _Comment_ model has a `timestamp` field. in [chapter 5](5_display_user_comments.md), we saw how we can display a user's `username` and comment `body`.
+Our _Comment_ model has a `timestamp` field.
+In [chapter 5](5_display_user_comments.md), we saw how we can display a user's `username` and comment `body`.
 What we need to do now is display the time a comment was made in a user post.

 ### Understanding Dates and Time in Python

 Python has a [datetime](https://docs.python.org/3/library/datetime.html#module-datetime) module which supplies classes for manipulating dates and times.
 We will work with a few examples to understand how `datetime` works.
-Run your Python interpreter by typing `python3` in your terminal.
+To get started, activate your interpreter by typing `python3` in your terminal.

 ```python
 >>> import datetime